Skip to Content

 • View the Park Revitalization Master Plan Presentation Boards

 Please note, the focus of this open house was the stormwater rehabilitation.
-The next phase of public consultation related to Mill Pond Park amenities such as trails and recreational facilities will take place in early 2023.
+The next phase of public consultation related to Mill Pond Park amenities such as trails and recreational facilities will take place in 2023.

 Open House #1